Vinod Krishan: Early life

 Krishan lived with her grandparents until she was in fourth grade, when she moved to Delhi to live with her parents, Om Prakash and Raj Dulari Pabbi.
 She traces her first interest in science to trying to replicate an electronic bell from her physics textbook and shorting out the electrical circuits in her home, much to her father's delight.

 Education

-Vinod Krishan's post-secondary academic career began with earning a BSc Degree (1966) and M.Sc.(Physics) degree in 1968 from the University of Delhi.
+Vinod Krishan's post-secondary academic career began with earning a BSc Degree (Physics, Chemistry & Maths) in 1966 and M.Sc.(Physics) degree in 1968 from the University of Delhi.
 She also holds a diploma in German (1968) from the University of Delhi.
 She did her doctoral degree (Ph.D.) from the University of Tennessee, United States in 1971 and her thesis was on "Damping of plasmons in a nearly free electron gas" in the field of Solid State Physics, and was a Post-doctoral Fellow at the University of Alberta, Edmonton, Alberta, Canada (1971–73).